warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 more detailed process log [here](http://gitea.raspiweb.com/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/newroot/updater.txt)

-After the rootfs is modified, power off the camera and take out the SD card. `Factory` folder can be deleted, the new place for `gergesettings.txt` is in `anyka_hack`.
+After the rootfs is modified, power off the camera and take out the SD card.
 Adjust the settings `rootfs_modified=1`.
-The settings will be applied using the [update](https://gitea.raspiweb.com/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/exploit_scripts) of the script from `anyka_hack` folder.
+The settings will be applied using the [update](https://gitea.raspiweb.com/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/SD_card_contents/anyka_hack) of the script from `anyka_hack` folder.

-Enjoy a fully private camera and enable the apps you want.
+Enjoy a fully private camera.

-**The rest of this repository was written during development and may not be up to date according to the latest user-friendly hack solution.**

 # Info Links